-The Silver Preferred plan covers all the components described in the Powertrain Preferred plan, plus 690+ additional components and three extra benefits listed below:
+The Silver Preferred warranty covers all the components described in the lower-tier Powertrain Preferred plan, plus over 690 additional components and three extra benefits listed below:

 The Powertrain Preferred plan covers the cost of repair or replacement due to mechanical breakdown on the parts listed below:

-- Transferability: You may transfer your extended warranty for a nominal fee to the new owner if you decide to sell your vehicle.
+- Transferability: You may transfer your extended warranty for a nominal fee to a new owner if you decide to sell your vehicle.

-- Deductible: You may choose between a $0 or $100 deductible per visit.
+- Deductible: Rather than foot the bill for repair costs, you may choose between a $0 or $100 deductible per visit.
 The $0 option will have a higher monthly premium than the $100 deductible option.

 - Dealership Specific: Your car must be serviced at an authorized Nissan dealership rather than a local car repair shop.

-- No paying up front: Nissan will pay the dealership directly for the repairs, so there is no need to pay up front and wait for reimbursement later, except for the $100 deductible, if you select that option.
+- No paying up front: Nissan will pay the dealership directly for the repairs, so there is no need to pay up front and wait for reimbursement later.

-- Flexible terms: Nissan offers a wide range of term options for both new and pre-owned vehicles.
-However, if your extended coverage is bundled with the rest of your car’s financing, that also means you’re paying interest on the extended warranty and will see a higher monthly payment.
+- Flexible terms: Nissan offers a wide range of term options for both new Nissan vehicles and pre-owned vehicles.
+However, if your extended coverage plan is bundled with the rest of your new car’s financing, that also means you’re paying interest on the extended warranty and will see a higher monthly payment.